-At the Law Offices of Martin A. Delaney III, Ltd., our Palatine divorce attorneys have represented clients in high asset, complex divorce cases, as well as in less complicated proceedings.
+At Delaney Heckman, our Palatine divorce attorneys have represented clients in high asset, complex divorce cases, as well as in less complicated proceedings.
 Even if you and your spouse agree on getting a divorce, there are still various issues that must be resolved before your divorce can become final.
 Under the Illinois Marriage and Dissolution of Marriage Statutes, these include:

 - Division of marital property: The court aims at dividing any marital property, assets, or debts accumulated during your marriage on an equitable, though not always even, basis.